FAQs – Answers to frequently asked questions

 VDE-AR-N 4110/20/30:

-Registered users with the role of grid operator also have access to the list of grid connection values.
+Registered users with the role of grid operator always have access to the entire list of grid connection values.

 + Interface (API)